 Remember in your new design that your readers will click with their fingers, and they are not all alike.
 Develop a model that adapts automatically with responsive technology.
 An automated email marketing platform like Dialog Insight has already developed several mobile-based templates.
 This way, you don’t have to worry about making a responsive email version and your content will automatically adjust.
 The idea is not to increase your work but rather the effectiveness of your mailings.

 Step 4: Test and control the results

-This last step is crucial for all your email communications.
+This last step is crucial for all your email communications, including responsive email.
 Perform testing, make sure that you are able to click, view the message in every possible way, test each version and confirm if your clickthrough rate improves.
 There is no miracle recipe!
 If your results are conclusive, we strongly suggest you to create a guide that can share with all your colleagues who are also engaged in email communications.

 The good new is Dialog Insight offers ready-to-use responsive email templates.
 All you have to do is choose your favorite template, add your content and colors, and that’s it!

 If you need more information on responsive emails, you can download our White Paper that offers all the solutions to make your emails responsive.
 If you need help to execute our advises, our team can help you plan your content and find an effective solution to increase your results without spending more of your time.